Warchant - FSU Football lands commitment from versatile Virginia athlete

 Less than three weeks after receiving that offer, Courtney announced Thursday that he's committing to the Seminoles.

-The 6-foot-3, 225-pounder plays quarterback in high school but says the Seminoles are recruiting him as an athlete who likely will line up at tight end in college.
+The 6-foot-3, 235-pounder plays quarterback in high school but says the Seminoles are recruiting him as an athlete who likely will line up at tight end in college.

 Extremely excited to announce that I have committed to @FSUFootball🍢@Coach_Norvell @KennyDillingham @CoachCarter_FSU @ThomsenChris @RyanBartow @Coach_Marve #tribe22— Brian Courtney (@Brian_Courtney4) April 15, 2021